wimsio/wimscardano/README.md

 ## Aim

-- To be a global leader in IT growth for all.
+- To be a global leader in IT growth for all people.

 ## Objectives